sbt/website/src/reference/90-Developers-Guide/09-Launcher/01-Launcher-Getting-Started.md

 #### Creating a Launched Application

 This section shows how to make an application that is launched by this launcher.
-First, declare a dependency on the launcher-interface.
+First, declare a dependency on the `launcher-interface`.
 Do not declare a dependency on the launcher itself.
 The launcher interface consists strictly of Java interfaces in order to avoid binary incompatibility between the version of Scala used to compile the